 This stage occurs after the Acute HIV Infection and before the onset of the AIDS stage.
 The symptoms that occur in this stage are more evident and severe and evident.
 These symptoms include:

-However, some people may still experience no symptoms at this stage - this is when HIV presents its self as a latent infection and this stage can last up to a decade.
+However, some people may still experience no symptoms at this stage - this is when HIV presents itself as a latent infection and this stage can last up to a decade.

 This is the final stage of HIV and the person has CD4 levels below 200 cells per cubic millimeter.
 By this stage, the symptoms are severe and can interfere with daily life.
 The symptoms will be listed in the question below.